rosedj1/leptonPtErrorCorrector/README.md

 other directories:

-1, dir to save correction factors: lambdas_singleCB
+1, dir to save correction factors: lambdas_singleCB, edit in getLambda2.py

 2, set inputdirectory in pTErrCorrector.py ("self.fileName")

 3, set where to put plots in getLambda1.py and getLambda2.py ("path")